sygslhy/image-io/README.md

 # License

-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md)file for details
+This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE.md) file for details